What is Backyard Ballistics?Get the BookQ and AProject ListingIn the Newsteacher resourcesContacthome

 It might be obvious, but look for paper matches with the biggest match heads.
 Also, it seems to me that white match heads seem to work the best, but I can’t back that up with scientific proof.

 Sure.
 Use the email link below.
 And we’re much obliged for good ideas.
+But, please, do not suggest a sock full of matchheads, anything involving gasoline or similar dangerous stuff.
+We want you to stay safe!

 Question 8: I want to modify the big ballistic pendulum project to measure the how fast I can pitch a baseball.
 Why do we need all the wadded up newspaper inside the Ballistic Pendulum?